elixir-europe/rdmkit/pages/tool_assembly/TEMPLATE_tool_assembly.md

 title: Assembly page title
 search_exclude: true
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
-description: <!---REPLACE THIS with a very short summary (one sentence) --->
+description: <!---REPLACE THIS with a very short summary (one sentence) this should include if there are limitiations for the audience--->
 affiliations: [<!---REPLACE THIS with comma separated list of affiliations.
 Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work--->]
 page_id: <!---REPLACE THIS with a shortened page name, with small letters and spaces, or an acronym in capital and small letters--->
 related_pages: